AyatoShirayouki/FileServerAPI/README.md

 The API is configured to handle files up to 50 MB in size, as defined in the ConfigureKestrel server options.
 The file share path is read from configuration settings, allowing dynamic determination of the file storage location.

 ### Endpoints
 POST /upload: Uploads a file to the file share.
-It expects an IFormFile in the request and uses the StoreAsync method of the IContentProvider<Guid> to save the file.
+It expects an IFormFile in the request and uses the StoreAsync method of the IContentProvider<StringKey> to save the file.

-GET /download/{fileId}: Downloads a file by its GUID.
+GET /download/{fileId}: Downloads a file by its StringKey.
 It uses the GetAsync method to retrieve the file stream and returns it as an application/octet-stream response.

-DELETE /delete/{fileId}: Deletes a file by its GUID.
+DELETE /delete/{fileId}: Deletes a file by its StringKey.
 It calls the DeleteAsync method to remove the file from the file share.

-GET /exists/{fileId}: Checks if a file exists by its GUID.
+GET /exists/{fileId}: Checks if a file exists by its StringKey.
 It utilizes the ExistsAsync method to verify the presence of the file.

 PUT /update/{fileId}: Updates an existing file with new content.
 This endpoint expects an IFormFile and uses the UpdateAsync method to overwrite the existing file.